AckeeCZ/styleguide-backend-config/eslint.md

 Reduced severity to warning for `sonarjs/no-identical-functions`, since it sometimes happens, that several trivial functions are reported as repeated, even though refactoring does not improve the code quality.

-Reduced severity to warning for @typescript-eslint/prefer-nullish-coalescing as logical OR operation can be desirable and is not equivalent with nullish coalescing.
+Reduced severity to warning for `@typescript-eslint/prefer-nullish-coalescing` as logical OR operation can be desirable and is not equivalent with nullish coalescing.

+Reduced severity to warning for `@typescript-eslint/no-var-requires` that will allow the require function to be used without causing an error in order to increase flexibility.

+Reduced severity to warning for `no-async-promise-executor` because it forces different style of writing handlers just because the function returns a promise instead of void.

+Reduced severity to warning for `sonarjs/no-unused-collection` because it is reported as false positive when the collection is used in different file.